Frank Cifaldi: 2010s and beyond

 Cifaldi said that around 2013 he found that online video game journalism did not have a future for him.
 Feeling confident he understood video game development, he connected with people in the video game industry such as his friend Mike Mika specifically, who was the studio director of Other Ocean.
 He began doing work he described as tasks that "no one feels like doing", such as making writing the internal newsletter and other internal work.
-He worked for the company for five years, where he described his position as evolving into a "designer slash producer" role, and spearheading the launch of a game label within the company called Digital Eclipse, working on projects like the Mega Man Legacy Collection (2015) and the The Disney Afternoon Collection (2017).
+He worked for the company for five years, where he described his position as evolving into a "designer slash producer" role, and spearheading the launch of a game label within the company called Digital Eclipse, working on projects like the Mega Man Legacy Collection (2015) and The Disney Afternoon Collection (2017).
 Cifaldi described the Mega Man Legacy Collection as "his baby", and began stepping away from the company after he began work on the Video Game History Foundation which he founded in 2016.
 As of 2018, he was the director of the organization, Cifaldi would leave Digital Eclipse around 2020 to work on the Video Game History Foundation full time.

 He is also known for his extensive personal collection of video game periodicals.
 Cifaldi has also researched early video game advertising, early Nintendo prototypes, and the official Super Mario Bros. release date.
 He presented on games preservation at the 2016 Game Developers Conference.